food-in-rome-italy-authentic pasta local flavors

 Why Go: Tram Tram is a hidden gem tucked away in a bustling neighborhood, ideal for diners who love intimate settings with bold, authentic flavors.
 The friendly staff and vibrant energy make it a favorite among locals and visitors alike.

-Insider Tip: Don’t miss the namesake pasta dish, a crowd favorite.
+Reservation Tip: Recommended for dinner, as the cozy space fills up quickly.
+Don’t miss the namesake pasta dish, a crowd favorite.
 Pair your meal with a glass of local Italian wine to enhance the Roman dining experience.

-Tor Pignattara – Off-the-Beaten-Path Roman Cuisine
+Tor Pignattara Off-the-Beaten-Path Roman Cuisine

 Eufrosino Osteria